Vajk Peter

 Supported to thrive

-Vajk says he loves the freedom that comes with his studies.
+Vajk says he loved the freedom that came with his studies.

-“But the best part of student life for me is the community that I’ve grown into.
-More than I’d like to admit, I find myself coming to uni for socialising instead of doing work.
-My industrial design class is an amazing, diverse and tight knit bunch!”
+“But the best part of student life for me was the community I grew into.
+More than I’d like to admit, I found myself coming to uni for socialising instead of doing work.
+My industrial design class was an amazing, diverse and tight knit bunch!”

-He is grateful for receiving an AUT Welcome to Auckland Scholarship to support him throughout his studies.
+He was grateful for receiving an AUT Welcome to Auckland Scholarship to support him throughout his studies.

 Advice for other students